-- Process areas such as perennial rivers, pristine wetlands and wetland clusters identified by NFEPA that are important for amphibian habitat and ecosystem functioning; - Formal Protected Areas and Critical Biodiversity Areas; - "koppies" or rocky outcrops; and - Habitats which are likely to provide refuge for faunal SCC based on field surveys and the desktop analysis.
+- Process areas such as perennial rivers, pristine wetlands and wetland clusters identified by NFEPA that are important for amphibian habitat and ecosystem functioning; - SKEP identified hotspots for amphibians, reptiles, and mammals;

+- Formal Protected Areas and Critical Biodiversity Areas; - "koppies" or rocky outcrops; and - Riparian areas between the Swartberg Mountain range and Beaufort West which provide suitable habitat for Riverine Rabbit (Bunolagus monticularis). - Habitats which are likely to provide refuge for faunal SCC based on field surveys and the desktop analysis.